miladrahimi/singet/README.md

 # SingleFetch

-A simple web proxy that can fetch (or stream) a single URL.
+A simple web proxy that can fetch (download or stream) a single URL.
 It is written in Go programming language.

 ## How to use